 As the employer will be asking you to enter into an agreement, it is usual for them to make a contribution to your legal costs.
 We will advise you of our costs estimate at the start of the matter so that you know exactly where you stand and, if necessary, can seek an additional contribution from your employer.

 In some situations, such as large scale voluntary redundancy exercises, employers offer settlement agreements to a number of departing staff.
 We are experienced in acting as the independent legal adviser to groups of staff in these circumstances, liaising with the employer collectively, whilst ensuring we are always acting in the best interests of each individual employee.

-Please contact a member of the employment team to discuss any issues relating to settlement agreements.
+Please contact a member of the employment team.

 We can offer advice on any issues relating to Settlement Agreementscontact

 When considering whether you should settle an employee’s claim or potential claim, it’s all about reaching a solution that’s right for your business.
 We’ll analyse the situation for you, identify the potential claims and advise you on the pros and cons of the different settlement options.find out more